Mustafa Barzani: Early life

+Early political career

+His political career began in 1939, when he came into contact with the Kurdish nationalist Hiwa Party, which, in turn, was interested in collaborating with Barzani to gain influence over the traditional tribal milieu.
+In 1943, Barzani, now the official leader of his tribe, rebelled against the Iraqi central government.

 Republic of Kurdistan in Mahabad

-In December 1945 the Kurdish Republic of Mahabad was declared by Qazi Muhammad, the leader of the Kurdistan Democratic Party-Iran in Mahabad (northwestern Iran) which was under Soviet military control.
+In December 1945 the Kurdish Republic of Mahabad was declared by Qazi Muhammad, the leader of the Kurdistan Democratic Party of Iran in Mahabad (northwestern Iran) which was under Soviet military control.
 Barzani was appointed as the Minister of Defense and commander of the Kurdish army in the Republic of Kurdistan.
 As Iranian forces began to engage the forces of the Republic of Mahabad, Barzani quickly proved his reputation as a capable commander with his forces inflicting defeats on the Iranian divisions, and was one of the few who did not surrender or defect to the advancing Iranian forces.

 In May 1946 the Soviet troops were withdrawn from Iran and all support for the Republic of Kurdistan was cut, in accordance with the Yalta Agreement.
-In December of that year Mahabad was finally overrun by Iranian troops, which was followed with harsh punishments for those involved; the president of the Republic Qazi Muhammad was hanged in public in the "Çuar Çira" square in Mahabad city along with his brother and a cousin, and a number of libraries containing Kurdish texts were burned.
+In December of that year Mahabad was finally overrun by Iranian troops, which was followed with harsh punishments for those involved; the president of the Republic Qazi Muhammad was hanged in public in the "Çwar Çira" square in Mahabad city along with his brother and a cousin, and a number of libraries containing Kurdish texts were burned.